ThreeMammals/Ocelot/docs/building/building.rst

 * You'll can run the `./build.ps1` or `./build.sh` script depending on your OS.
 This will compile, run unit and acceptance tests and build the output packages locally.
 Output will got to the `./artifacts` directory.

-* There is a Makefile to make it easier to call the various targers in `build.cake`.
+* There is a Makefile to make it easier to call the various targets in `build.cake`.
 The scripts are called with .sh but can be easily changed to ps1 if you are using Windows.

 * Alternatively you can build the project in VS2019 with the latest .NET Core SDK.